-Should you wish to make any changes to your confirmed expedition, you must notify us in writing as soon as possible.
-Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
+Should the organisation or participants (with the organisation’s consent) wish to make any changes to the confirmed expedition, we must be notified in writing as soon as possible.
+Whilst we will endeavour to assist, we cannot guarantee that we will be able to meet any such requests.
 Where we can, an amendment fee of £75.00 per person will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
 A change of expedition dates will normally be treated as a cancellation of the original booking and rebooking in which case cancellation charges will apply.
 Changes may result in the recalculation of the expedition price where, for example, the basis on which the price of the original expedition was calculated has changed.

 If you or any member of your party is prevented from travelling, that person may transfer their place to someone else subject to the following conditions:

-You and the transferee will remain jointly and severally liable for the payment of all sums.
-If you are unable to find a replacement, the cancellation charges set out in clause 8 will apply in order to cover our estimated costs.
+The cancelling participant and the transferee will remain jointly and severally liable for the payment of all sums.
+If a replacement cannot be found, the cancellation charges set out in clause 8 will apply in order to cover our estimated costs.
 Otherwise, no refunds will be given to passengers not travelling or for any unused service.

-Any discount you received when you made your original booking may be altered or reduced when changes are made if this discount had subsequently been altered, reduced or withdrawn.
+Any discount received when the organisation made the original booking may be altered or reduced when changes are made if this discount had subsequently been altered, reduced or withdrawn.

-If you have paid accommodation supplements and the number of people in your accommodation changes you may have to pay extra costs.
+If accommodation supplements have been paid and the number of people in the accommodation changes, the organisation or participants (if paying us directly) may have to pay extra costs.

-Any changes to your departure date, airport, transportation, destination, accommodation or length of travel must apply to all members of your booking.
+Any changes to the departure date, airport, transportation, destination, accommodation or length of travel must apply to all members of your booking.

-If you have taken out travel insurance it may not be possible to change or cancel this and as such, any premium cannot be refunded.
+If the organisation has taken out travel insurance it may not be possible to change or cancel this and as such, any premium cannot be refunded.

 Scheduled airlines may not allow name changes within certain periods prior to departure and may not allow these after the flight ticket has been issued.
-If you wish to make a name change and this is not permitted by your airline, it will be necessary to cancel your flight, lose the money paid in respect of that flight and pay the full cost of another flight, which may not be the same flight or at the same cost as the one you have cancelled.
+If the organisation or a participant wishes to make a name change and this is not permitted by your airline, it will be necessary to cancel your flight, lose the money paid in respect of that flight and pay the full cost of another flight, which may not be the same flight or at the same cost as the one cancelled.

-Should you or any member of your party need to cancel their expedition once it has been confirmed, the group organiser must immediately advise us in writing.
+Should the organisation or any member of your party need to cancel their expedition once it has been confirmed, the group organiser must immediately advise us in writing.
 Your notice of cancellation will only be effective when it is received in writing by us at our offices.
-If you cancel within 14 days of making the initial deposit payment (the deposit payment is payment 1 as detailed on the Expedition Agreement Form and Application Form) in line with statutory rights you will not incur the cancellation charges as set out below, cancellation charges will apply for all cancellations made after the initial 14 days from booking.
-As we incur costs from the time we confirm your booking, the following cancellation charges will be payable.
+If the organisation or individual participants cancel within 14 days of making the initial deposit payment (the deposit payment is payment 1 as detailed on the Expedition Agreement Form and Application Form) in line with statutory rights you will not incur the cancellation charges as set out below, cancellation charges will apply for all cancellations made after the initial 14 days from booking.
+As we incur costs from the time at which we confirm your booking, the following cancellation charges will be payable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding insurance premiums and amendment charges.
 Insurance premiums and amendment charges are not refundable in the event of cancellation.
-The Participant is responsible for payment of any cancellation charges, unless the organisation is making payments directly to us, in which case, the Organisation is responsible for the payment of any cancellation charges.
+The participant is responsible for payment of any cancellation charges, unless the organisation is making payments directly to us, in which case, the organisation is responsible for the payment of any cancellation charges.

 Time cancellation is received by us;

-Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.
+Depending on the reason for cancellation, the organisation or participants may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.

-Where any cancellation reduces the number of participants below the number on which the price, number of free places and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.
+Where any cancellation reduces the number of participants below the number on which the price, number of free places and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice the organisation or participants accordingly.

-Please note, if you choose to leave the expedition early you will not be entitled to any refund of any unused elements of the arrangements and we shall have no further liability to you.
+Please note, if the organisation or any individual participant chooses to leave the expedition early neither party will not be entitled to any refund of any unused elements of the arrangements and we shall have no further liability towards either party.

-You have the right to cancel your expedition before departure without paying a cancellation charge in the event of “unavoidable and extraordinary circumstances” occurring at the destination of your expedition or its immediate vicinity and which significantly affects the performance of the expedition or which significantly affects transport arrangements to the destination.
-In these circumstances, we shall provide you with a full refund of the monies you have paid but we will not be liable to pay you any compensation.
-For guidance, you may wish to refer to the Foreign and Commonwealth office. www.gov.uk/foreign-travel-advice
+The organisation has the right to cancel the expedition without paying a cancellation charge no earlier than 7 days before departure in the event of “unavoidable and extraordinary circumstances” occurring at the destination of your expedition or its immediate vicinity and which significantly affects the performance of the expedition or which significantly affects transport arrangements to the destination.
+The “unavoidable and extraordinary circumstances” will be defined by there being an advisory against travel to the destination in place from the Foreign and Commonwealth office at that time.
+In these circumstances, we shall provide the organisation or individual participants with a full refund of the monies you have paid but we will not be liable to pay either party any compensation.
+For guidance, please to refer to the Foreign and Commonwealth office. www.gov.uk/foreign-travel-advice

 For the purposes of this clause, examples of “unavoidable and extraordinary circumstances” include warfare, acts of terrorism, significant risks to human health such as the outbreak of serious disease at the travel destination or natural disasters such as floods, earthquakes or weather conditions which make it impossible to travel safely to your destination.

 We consider adequate travel insurance to be essential.
 Details of the policy we offer are shown on the Traveller and Schools Gateways.
-Where travel insurance is not included in your package or you need to source additional cover, you must give details in writing of the alternative policy(s) (insurer and policy number).
+Where travel insurance is not included in your package or any participants need to source additional cover, the organisation or participant must give details in writing of the alternative policy(s) (insurer and policy number).
 Participants are strongly advised to carefully review their travel insurance, and to ensure that they have in place all necessary cover for their individual needs.

 Most changes are minor.
 Occasionally, we have to make a “significant change”.
-A significant change is a change made before departure which, taking account of the information you give us at the time of booking and which we can reasonably be expected to know as a tour operator, we can reasonably expect to have a major effect on your expedition.
+A significant change is a change made before departure which, taking account of the information given to us at the time of booking and which we can reasonably be expected to know as a tour operator, we can reasonably expect to have a major effect on your expedition.

 Your organiser is required to advise us within 7 days of being notified of a significant change whether you wish to: